 - Available in retail.

 - Better Original or Neutral flavour.

-- You want a more compact RTD.
+- You want a more solid company.

 If you live in western Europe, you will find many alternatives, particularly if you are looking for powder shakes.
 Queal, Feed., Jimmyjoy etc. are all great options.